Video Game / Marble Blast Gold

 - Kaizo Trap: When you hit an out-of-bounds trigger, you have a couple of seconds where the game declares you out of bounds before it restarts you.
 Some custom levels place the finish pad in an out-of-bounds trigger.
 If you hit the trigger and reach the finish pad within about a second, then you can still finish the level.
 On the other hand, if you reach the finish pad after about one second, you still get the "Congratulations!
 You've finished!" message, but you haven't actually finished because the game will immediately restart you (and your finish is not recorded).

-- Leap of Faith: Level 4 advanced is called just that, it features a long narrow winding road and at the end of it you need to fall down to a small platform, beside which the finish pad is located.
+- Leap of Faith: Level 4 advanced is called just that, it features a choice between a long narrow winding road and carrying out this trope via super-jumping across the level; at the end of it you need to fall down to a small platform, beside which the finish pad is located.

 - Perhaps an even better example is level 48 advanced (Icarus), which requires a long chain of super-accurate jumps using the Super Bounce powerup.